Frequently Asked Questions

 When was the Shambhala School founded?

 The first year of the Shambhala School was in 1993 enrolling students from Grade 5 through Grade 9.
 We graduated our first class of Grade 12 students in June 1998.
-The Shambhala Elementary School began as a separate entity enrolling PrePrimary and Primary-aged children.
+The Shambhala Elementary School began as a separate entity in 1994 enrolling Pre-Primary and Primary-aged children.
 The two separate schools merged in 1999.

 Is Shambhala a Buddhist School?

 No. The Shambhala School was specifically created to honor the wisdom inherent in all cultures.
 Its curriculum and pedagogy is inspired by the Waldorf traditions and the Buddhist principles of mindfulness and awareness and how those are universal qualities and strengths of being human.
 Many of the the teachers are well-trained Buddhist meditation practitioners who are dedicated to the creation of a compassionate and wakeful society for all people.

 How many student are enrolled at the Shambhala School?

 What are the class sizes like?

 The Pre-Primary class has a maximum of 24 children for 3 teachers.
 The Primary class has approximately 15 children for one teacher and then 2 teachers up to a maximum of 18 students.
 The rest of the grades typically have a maximum of 18 students per class.

 What is the Shambhala School educational philosophy?